Carrington Hospital: Later history

-The asylum underwent several name changes.
-It was known as Auckland Mental Health Hospital in 1959.
-In the 1960s, the work week averaged 60 hours and staff had only one day off each week.
-Avondale Mental Asylum became Oakley Hospital, it contained a male forensic unit and general psychiatric wards.
-The institute's centenary was celebrated in Oakley Hospital in 1967.
-The Auckland Psychiatric Hospital was officially renamed Oakley Hospital in 1960.
-In 1972 the nursing staff went out on strike for better conditions, following this the hospital was divided into two, the main hospital became Carrington Hospital and the forensic wards remained named Oakley Hospital In 1964, G.M.
-Tothill retired as medical superintendent and Dr P.P.E.
-Savage was appointed to take his place.

-In 1971, the building was considered to be one of the best Victorian buildings in Auckland.
+In 1971 the building was considered to be one of the best Victorian buildings in Auckland.
 In keeping with a national change, the Auckland Hospital Board took control of the hospital from the Health Department the following year.
 Controversial plans were considered for the hospital's M3 Ward to be turned into a medical security prison in 1986.
 In 1992, Carrington Hospital was closed by the Auckland Area Health Board and was purchased by a tertiary education provider, Carrington Polytec, who refurbished the building, opening the Unitec Institute of Technology School of Architecture and Design in 1994.

 Starting in 2018 Unitec transfer land to the Crown as part of a roughly 40 hectare housing development involving the construction of thousands of homes.
 This development is known as the Carrington Development.
 The development is being undertaken by the Ministry of Housing and Urban Development in partnership with three different Maori groups as part of a treaty settlement.

 As of 2024 two wings of the building have been demolished to allow for a new road to be constructed.

+In February 2025 consent was granted to demolish Penman House.
+Despite a report from Heritage New Zealand stating the building had heritage value and multiple notable New Zealand authors opposing it due to the buildings association with Robin Hyde (Note: Hyde was a resident of the asylum and spent time in Penman House), the demolition began in November 2025.

+In May 2026 Auckland Council issued a bylaw notice to the Carrington Development over the decay and neglect of the Carrington Hospital, which has suffered water damage and repeated vandalism.